 Her Academic Qualifications and professional membership include:

 Raymond was co-opted into the Board in 2020.
 He also a member of the Development Sub-Committee.

 He has over 40 years experience in the voluntary housing sector as a professional officer and Board member.
 With experience in all aspects of project management of new schemes from inception to completion, including the procurement method; Managing the tender process and the appointment of contractors and consultants; Delivery of schemes within the agreed programme time scale and to the approved total scheme costs.

-He works with client groups where required to ensure that their needs are taking, into account at the earliest design stage, to ensure continuing involvement in the selection of consultants, contractors, and delivery of the scheme.
+He works with client groups where required to ensure that their needs are taken into account at the earliest design stage, to ensure continuing involvement in the selection of consultants, contractors, and delivery of the scheme.

 He is well briefed in preparing and submitting bids for Grant funding of schemes both from Government agencies and local authorities and ensuring compliance with the necessary legislations and regulations.

-He has wide knowledge of housing management, maintenance, and administration services directly to manage homes including estate management, lettings, tenancy management, and rent arrears.
+He has wide knowledge of housing management, maintenance, and administration services directly to manage homes including estate management, lettings, tenancy management and rent arrears.
 Voids control, response, and planned maintenance service.
 The management of housing management officers delivering frontline service to tenant, reception, and administration functions.
 To encourage tenants, residents to be involved in the management of their homes, estates by empowering them to get involved.

 Raymond holds BA (Hons) Degree.